 This protein carries a polyhistidine tag at the C-terminus.

 The protein has a calculated MW of 18 kDa (mature form) or 26 kDa (pro form).
-The protein migrates as 30-35 kDa on a SDS-PAGE gel under reducing (R) condition due to glycosylation.
+The protein migrates as 30-35 kDa under reducing (R) condition (SDS-PAGE) due to glycosylation.

 Less than 1.0 EU per μg by the LAL method.